ryezzz/portfolio-gatsby/_data/blog/2021-07-17-text-analysis-on-my-lifelong-journal.md

 template: BlogPost
 path: /journal
 date: 2021-07-17T15:46:18.635Z
-title: Text analysis on my lifelong journal
+title: What analyzing my diary taught me about grief
 thumbnail: /assets/screen-shot-2021-07-17-at-9.41.06-am.png
 ---
 This is a work in progress: I'm using python, javascript and Tableau to analyze the content of my journals since middle school.